 Processor time and amount of storage define the price that the owner will pay to a hosting provider or invest in their hosting solutions.
 It is extremely important to allocate the exact amount of resources you need at the moment so that your business activities could generate more money than they consume.

 Backends usually are the most protected places.
-It is achieved by a set of tools and concepts, starting from the system architecture, ending with splitting the server into many servers to make it harder to compromise the whole system at the same time as many other approaches.
+It is achieved by a set of tools and concepts, starting from the system architecture, and ending with splitting the server into many servers to make it harder to compromise the whole system at the same time as many other approaches.

-When you think about any application or any software solution, there is a backend behind it.
+When you think about any application or software solution, there is a backend behind it.
 It is the brain of the entire ecosystem body and thus must be treated seriously by high-level experts only.